High-precision direct decay energy measurements of the electron-capture decay of $^{97}$Tc

 The atomic shells are denoted using the main quantum number $n$, and the relativistic quantum number $\kappa$ as $x=(n,\kappa)$.
 In order to compute the released energy distribution of an allowed EC event we sum all the contributions from the atomic shells with the relativistic quantum number $\kappa=\pm1$ as:

 Here we employ two corrections, namely the exchange and overlap correction represented by the $B_{x}$ factor and the shake-up and shake-off corrections introduced as the $S_{x}$ factor \cite{MougeotARI2018}.
 The Coulomb amplitude is calculated for the initial atom and is represented by $\beta_{x}$.
 The Cabibbo angle $\theta_{\rm C}$ and the Fermi constant $G_{\rm F}$ are present in $G_\beta=G_{\rm F}\cos \theta_{\rm C}$.
 The relative occupancy of the shell is denoted as $n_{x}$.
 The energy and momentum of the emitted neutrino are represented as $E_{\nu}$ and $p_{\nu}=\sqrt{E_{\nu}^2-m_{\nu}^2}$, with $m_{\nu}$ being the neutrino mass.
 A recent improvement \cite{SevestreanPRA2023} in the computation of the relaxation energy following the capture is the usage of total binding energy as $\varepsilon_{x}=|T_{\rm g.s.}|-|T_{x}|$, where $T_{\rm g.s.}$ indicates the energy of the final atom in its ground state, while $x$ represents the energy of the excited state of the final atom with a hole in the $x$ shell.
 The $\Gamma_{x}$ represents the intrinsic line-widths of Breit--Wigner resonances centered at $\varepsilon_{x}$ and they were taken from \cite{CampbellADNDT2001}.

-The nuclear structure part is represented by the $C$ factor as:
+The spin of the 320-keV excited state in $^{97}$Mo is uncertain, ranging within a range of $J_f=1/2^+ - 9/2^+$.
+This means that the decay transition from the $J_i=9/2^+$ ground state of $^{97}$Tc to the 320-keV state could be allowed ($J_f=9/2^+$ and $J_f=7/2^+$), second-forbidden non-unique (2nd NUF) in the case of $J_f=5/2^+$, second-forbidden unique (2nd UF) in the case of $J_f=3/2^+$ and fourth-forbidden non-unique (4th NUF) in the case of $J_f=1/2^+$.
+In the case of an allowed transition, the nuclear structure part is represented by the $C$ factor

 with $g_{\rm V}$ being the weak vector coupling, and $g_{\rm A}$ and $J_i$ being the weak axial coupling and the angular momentum of the initial nucleus.
 The Fermi nuclear matrix element is denoted by $M_{\rm F}$ and the Gamow-Teller nuclear matrix element is denoted as $M_{\mathrm{GT}}$.